GabrielvonPlaten/TS-NEM-Boilerplate/README.md

 cd server
 ```

-Before you start the server locally, you need to change the default values in the config files into your own values.
-The two most important values are **jwtSecret** and **mongoURI**.
-After you are done, you are ready to initiate the server using nodemon.
+Before you start the server locally, you need to create a **.net** file on the root folder and add two variables for your jsonwebtoken secret and your mongoDB URIs.
+  + jwtSecret
+  + DB_URI_PROD
+  + DB_URI_DEV

 ```
 nodemon app.js
 ```